 The EMBA is a 42-credit, two-year program that is taught in module courses during the evening and weekends to fit the busy schedules of business executives.
 The program is designed for business executives with a minimum of five-year experience in leadership positions.
 It is taught in modules of a five day long for each course.
-It is offered in partnership with INSEEC Business School (France) and Washington State University (USA).
-Students graduate with an EMBA degree from Al Yamamah University and MBA from INSEEC.
+It is offered in partnership with Washington State University (USA).
+Students graduate with an EMBA degree from Al Yamamah University.
 As well, students get graduate diplomas from Washington State University.

 Executive Masters of Business Administration (EMBA)